laplacericky/Genymotion_A11_libhoudini/README.md

 How to install:

 1. Open the Android 11 emulator
-2. Copy and paste this to `/system/build.prop` and `/system/vendor/build.prop`
+2. Copy and append this to the end of `/system/build.prop` and `/system/vendor/build.prop`
 ```
 ro.product.cpu.abilist=x86_64,x86,arm64-v8a,armeabi-v7a,armeabi
 ro.product.cpu.abilist32=x86,armeabi-v7a,armeabi